garden-io/garden/docs/reference/providers/local-kubernetes.md

 The `local-kubernetes` provider is a specialized version of the [`kubernetes` provider](./kubernetes.md) that automates and simplifies working with local Kubernetes clusters.

-For general Kubernetes usage information, please refer to the [guides section](https://docs.garden.io/guides).
-For local clusters a good place to start is the [Local Kubernetes guide](https://docs.garden.io/guides/local-kubernetes) guide.
-The [Getting Started](https://docs.garden.io/getting-started/0-introduction) guide is also helpful as an introduction.
+For general Kubernetes usage information, please refer to the [Kubernetes plugin section](https://docs.garden.io/kubernetes-plugins/about) in the docs.
+For local clusters a good place to start is the [Local Kubernetes guide](https://docs.garden.io/kubernetes-plugins/local-k8s) guide.

-If you're working with a remote Kubernetes cluster, please refer to the [`kubernetes` provider](./kubernetes.md) docs, and the [Remote Kubernetes guide](https://docs.garden.io/guides/remote-kubernetes) guide.
+If you're working with a remote Kubernetes cluster, please refer to the [`kubernetes` provider](./kubernetes.md) docs, and the [Remote Kubernetes guide](https://docs.garden.io/kubernetes-plugins/remote-k8s) guide.

 Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).